top of page

 • Laundry Day, Every Day: If you suspect a lice encounter, wash your clothes, bedding, and stuffed animals in hot water and throw them in the dryer for at least 15 minutes.
 The Canadian Paediatric Society also recommends storing those items in a plastic bag for up to 2 weeks to make sure all nits and lice have stopped reproducing.

-• Hair oil: Lice cannot grab on to hair as easily if they’re slipping and sliding around.
+• Hair oil: Lice cannot grab onto hair as easily if they’re slipping and sliding around.
 Don’t be afraid to slip on some light oils to your hair lengths!
 There are many types of oils that can be excellent to prevent flyaways, which lice love to jump on.
 Some oils are heavier than others and can make the hair look greasy, while others can coat the hair and make it look shiny without the oiliness.
 This is one of the reasons why we created our Hair Elixir: a combination of light oils that protect your hair without oiliness, while nourishing it – all in one!
 You can use one pump of it between your hands, heat it up by rubbing (friction) between your hands and slip it on the hair.
 Voila!
 Anything to help those nasty lice slip and slide right off, right?
 Preventing them from coming on board is key!

 • Check out the BEST lice comb in the market [HERE].
 It has been designed for easier removal of adult lice as well as nits (eggs) without damaging the hair.